Eulith/eulith-in-a-box/README.md

 `./start.sh -c 5 -b 16327616` fork Goerli, block number 16327616

-When you run the image, you'll need to wait until you see `Starting server on port: 7777`.
-It may take a few seconds for everything to spin up.

 # Shutdown
 1. Run `docker container ls`
 2. Find the container ID, and kill with `docker container stop <CONTAINER_ID>`